Hull Turf logo

 Gather Essential Tools and Materials

-Collecting the right tools and supplies is essential for a successful DIY turf install.
+Collecting the right tools and supplies is essential.
 Here’s what you’ll need:

 1. Tools Needed: